fastenhealth/policy/connect/privacy_policy.md

 Fasten Health enforces the following requirements on all customers:

 - **Consent-Only Use:** Customers may only use or share your data based on clear, informed consent provided by you.
+- **Opt Out:** You have the right to opt out of having your Personal Information disclosed.
+If you opt out, a customer will not be able to disclose your Personal Information.
 - **No Marketing Without Opt-In:** Any marketing or advertising use requires separate, explicit opt-in consent.
-- **Children’s Data:** Customers must follow all applicable laws, including COPPA, when handling data about minors.
+- **Children's Data:** Customers must follow all applicable laws, including COPPA, when handling data about minors.
 - **Policy Changes:** If a customer changes how they use your data, they must notify you and allow you to withdraw consent.
 - **Withdraw Anytime:** You must be able to revoke consent easily and stop future use of your data.
 - **Third-Party Sharing:** Customers must disclose any third-party access to your data and let you control it.